Estimates of loss function concentration in noisy parametrized quantum circuits: Variance lower bounds

-\section{Proof of \cref{thm:lower_bound}}
+\subsection{Proof of \cref{thm:lower_bound}}

-In this section we employ \cref{prop:general_formula} to prove a general lower-bound on slowly entangling circuits.
+Here we employ \cref{prop:general_formula} to prove a general lower-bound on slowly entangling circuits.
 In particular, such result is based on the approximation $T_l\approx\mathds{1}$, which holds either for shallow circuits, i.e. $L\in O(\log n)$, or deeper circuits, but with weakly entangling intermediate channels.
 The discussion is based on the following result.

 \begin{theorem} Let $\rho, H \in \BH$ and consider a sequence of quantum channels $\{\mathcal{E}_l\}_{l=1}^L$, and let $\{T_l\}_{l=1}^L$ be the respective LTMs.
 Finally let $K\subset \{0,1\}^M$ denote a subset of indices, and by $\alpha_l = \min_{\kappa\in K} (T_l)_{\kappa,\kappa}$.
 Then